 Once the lantern is 100% dry, it’s ready to use.
 To avoid a towering inferno right off the bat, I’d suggest using a stick lighter to help you reach down into the lantern to the candle.
 You can use a stick and piece of string to create a rod to hold the lantern aloft as you walk through the night.

-Can you share any expert tips from your experience making lanterns?
-Want to ask a question before you try making one yourself?
+Your turn!
+Can you share any tips from your experience making lanterns?
+Want to ask a question before making one yourself?
 I’d love to hear from you in the comments section below!